lkodinsson/MARS/Fantasy/Spells.md

 **Target:** One or more creatures or objects
 **Resist:** Deflection (for half damage)

-You shoot arcane missiles each dealing r8+1 arcane damage.
-These missiles *always* hit their targets, but deal half damage if they graze or fail against a target's resistance.
-If multiple missiles hit the same target, they deal their damage together in one roll.
+You shoot one to three arcane missiles which each deal arcane damage.
+Roll willpower plus 2, then divide the result by half to determine the damage of your missiles.
+These missiles *always* hit their targets, but deal half damage (again) if they graze or fail against a target's resistance.
+If multiple missiles hit the same target, they deal their damage together as if it was one hit.

 ***Critical:*** Shoot three missiles.
 ***Success:*** Shoot two missiles.